 Waiting for events

 Automated tests can fail when an expected response is not received.
 It’s important to handle waits so that a test doesn’t fail just because the system is responding slower than normal.
 However, you must also ensure that a test does fail in a reasonable period of time so that the entire test suite is not stuck waiting for an event that will never happen.
-To learn how to configure waits in Ranorex automated tests, refer to Lesson 6 in the Ranorex User Guide.
+To learn how to configure waits in Ranorex automated tests, refer to the list of available actions in the Ranorex User Guide.